MiguelAngelBaquero/fastapi/README.md

 ## Dev Environment

+We are taking advantage of the features of Uvicorn, which is a a ASGI web server and it's helpful to test the app before any deployment.

-To set up the dev environment, follow the next stepts:
+To configure the dev environment, follow the next steps:

 1. Install virtual environment and web server dependencies: